 Download APAC Standards:

-New APAC Rules take effect from 24 March 2014, replacing the Rules contained in the APAC Rules & Standards June 2010 (730 kb)
+New APAC Rules take effect from 24 March 2014, incorporating amendments as at May 30 2016, replacing the Rules contained in the APAC Rules & Standards June 2010 (730 kb)

 List of changes to the APAC Rules & Standards - August 2009 to June 2010 version (56 kb)